 \section{Conclusion}

 We presented the multiscale CNN architecture \textit{VolSiM}, and demonstrated its capabilities as a similarity metric for volumetric simulation data.
 A similarity model based on the behavior of entropy in physical systems was proposed and utilized to learn a robust, physical similarity assessment.
 Different methods to compute correlations inside a loss function were analyzed, and the invariance to scale and rotation transformations investigated.
+Furthermore, we showed clear improvements upon elementwise metrics as well as existing learned approaches like \textit{LPIPS} and \textit{LSiM} in terms of an accurate similarity assessment across our data sets.

 The proposed metric potentially has an impact on a broad range of disciplines where volumetric simulation data arises.
 An interesting area for future work is designing a metric specifically for turbulence simulations, first steps towards which were taken with our case study.
 Additionally, investigating learning-based methods with features that are by construction equivariant to rotation and scaling may lead to further improvements in the future.